ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 1.2 | Navbar component

 The simplest way to define a component in React is to write a JavaScript function aka function component.
-The navbar should be displaying the title of the LAB - WikiCountries.
+The navbar should be displaying the title *LAB - WikiCountries*.

 ### Iteration 1.3 | CountriesList component

 This component should render a list of `Link`s that are used to trigger the browser URL change.
-Click on a `Link` component will then activate the corresponding `Route` showing the country details component.
+Click on a `Link` component will activate the corresponding `Route` showing the country details component.

 ### Iteration 1.4 | CountryDetails component and `Route` setup